Nobody Is Dumber Than the Conservatives Defending Ted Cruz

 Personally, I would love to see Teddy with a blowtorch, defrosting pipes and generally making himself useful to the general population whose electoral preference he recently chose to seditiously distort.
 Or maybe he could, I dunno, use the immense power at his disposal to try and help get resources to the millions of people who need it?
 But I digress...

-Joining Ben in the “form over function” argument was Erick Erickson, arguably the dumbest person in his particularly cursed corner of conservative Twitter.
+Joining Ben in the "form over function" argument was Erick Erickson, arguably the dumbest person in his particularly cursed corner of conservative Twitter.
+He tweeted, “The fact that people think Ted Cruz, a United States Senator, can do anything about a state power grid, even his own, is rather demonstrative of the ignorance of so many people who cover politics.
+They’d rather performative drama than substance.”

 The argument here seems to be that senators are largely useless (which, okay, fair) and therefore should be given allowed to jet off to a sunny Mexican beach whenever they'd like, even if their constituents are literally freezing and starving to death.